levgren/SeleniumProjectMape/ReadMe.md

 You can change browsers in config.properties file (chrome, firefox, opera, edge browsers are supported)

-For running this project, you need to go to the projects directory and execute the command: mvn clean test
+For running this project, you need in command line go to the projects directory and execute the command: mvn clean test